saintasia/portfolio/src/pages/project-management/index.md

 <div class="Container-slim">

 ##Role and approach
-This project was a part of bootcamp, and I had **three weeks** to complete all phases of the design thinking aporach.
+This project was a part of bootcamp, and I had **three weeks** to complete all phases of the design thinking approach.
 I was working alone, doing consumer and market research, user interviews and rounds of user testing, as well as visual design for UI and final MVP high-fidelity prototype.

 ![design thinking][design-thinking]